bbenchoff/bbenchoff.github.io/pages/AG32Gating.md

 This is the architectural gate for the entire machine.
 Everything after this step is execution of a proven concept.
 Everything before was preparation.

+**Risk update:** The AG11KMCU documentation (`Manual_MCU.pdf`) proves that AGM's MCU+FPGA architecture exposes all MCU peripheral signals as Verilog wires inside the fabric.
+This means the mux is architecturally sound — UART TX/RX are just wires you can mux with combinational logic.
+The risk has shifted from "can the fabric do this?" (architectural) to "can you get Supra to synthesize this correctly?" (toolchain).
+This is a significant de-risking — toolchain friction is solvable, architectural limitations are not.

 Write Verilog that routes UART1 TX/RX to one of two pin pairs based on the state of an input GPIO.
 Force inactive outputs explicitly to `1'b1`